Droplet Breakup Against an Isolated Obstacle: Simulation Methods

 To mimic the experiments, the fluid flow in the simulations is pressure-driven.
-We neglect the effect of the droplet on the background fluid profile, but we include the drag force on each droplet vertex $i$ from the fluid flow,
+We neglect the effect of the droplet on the continuous phase fluid profile, but we include the drag force on each droplet vertex $i$ from the fluid flow,

 where ${\vec v}_i$ is the velocity of vertex $i$, ${\vec v}^i_f$ is the velocity of the fluid at vertex $i$, $\mu$ is the fluid viscosity, and $D_0 =\sqrt{4A_{\mathrm{eq}}/\pi}$ is the diameter of the undeformed droplet.
 In eqn~(\ref{eq: drag_force}), the factor of $1/N_v$ ensures that the drag force on the droplet is independent of the number of vertices.
 To model the flow field, we use